jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 This is better.
 They added ___domain___, which I think is a critical concept for understanding Interpreter.
 Domain is the business environment of an industry. eBay’s domain is auctions.
 Amazon’s domain is bookstores, or at least it started that way.
 Facebook, Linkedin and Twitter/X’s domains are social networks.

 Domain is an ecosystem.
 Domain is an economy.
 Domain is a mathematical system.
 Domain is a _mostly_ closed system.
 A domain is a set of rules that define a bounded conceptual space and what can and cannot happen to domain elements within that bounded space A Domain-Specific Language (DSL) is a representation of those rules.

-Interpreter feels like it was tailor made for DSLs.
-I introduced DSLs briefly in [Interpreter Design Pattern – Domain-Specific Language Primer](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#domain-specific-language-primer).

-I suspect that the GoF didn’t mention __Domain__ or __Domain-Specific Languages__, since I don’t think either was a common term at the time of their publication.
-I can’t find many DSL references before 1995.
-Eric Evans’ book, __Domain-Driven Design__, which popularized __Domain__ wasn’t published until 2003.

 DSLs are domain specific where the domain is embedded in the constructs of the language itself.
 A domain-based language is narrowly scoped since it’s designed to support a specific domain.
 A problem scenario within a domain can be expressed or modeled in a DSL based specification.
 Then a DSL Interpreter can compute/execute/interpret the specification to produce a result.